mathspp/mathspp/pages/rndurl/_summary/features.en.md

  > “*The explanations were clear and amusing, which made it easy to follow along.*”  &mdash; Madalena Almeida <!--58-->

-[Email me](mailto:mathspp@mathspp.com) if you would like me to organise a course or workshop with you, or maybe check out all the [workshops] and [courses] I already have prepared!
+I am looking forward to hearing from you, so feel free to [email me](mailto:mathspp@mathspp.com) if you would like me to organise a course or workshop with you or if you would like to learn more.
+You can also browse all the [workshops] and [courses] I already have prepared!

 [workshops]: ../workshops
 [courses]: ../courses